🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Use Adjustable Shelving for Custom Space

-Fixed shelves are fine in a home, but when you’re dealing with variable storage needs in a camper, adjustable shelving is a game changer.
-You can modify shelf heights to fit everything from shoes to sweaters.
+Fixed shelves are fine in a home, but when you’re dealing with variable storage needs in a camper, adjustable shelving is a real difference-maker.
+You can modify shelf heights to fit everything from shoes to sweaters, and that flexibility is exactly what makes the most of a tiny closet.
+If you want to go further with squeezing every inch out of your rig, these small camper storage ideas pair beautifully with a flexible shelf setup.

 Layout Suggestions